fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ### TOTEMmINnOUT

-Copy of CBUSmINnOUT by Martin Da Costa.
+Copy of CANmINnOUT by Martin Da Costa.

 A base for testing on the Totem Minilab.